HRH The Duchess of Cambridge

 © National Portrait Gallery, London; A National Portrait Gallery commission given by Sir Hugh Leggatt in memory of Sir Denis Mahon through the Art Fund

-The National Portrait Gallery is delighted that our Patron HRH The Duchess of Cambridge has given birth to a son and the Director, Deputy Director and all the staff send their warmest congratulations to the Royal couple on this wonderful occasion.
+The National Portrait Gallery is delighted by the news that our Patron HRH The Duchess of Cambridge has given birth to a daughter, Charlotte Elizabeth Diana.
+The Director, Deputy Director and all the staff at the Gallery send their warmest congratulations to the Royal couple and HRH Prince George on this wonderful occasion.

 Catherine Elizabeth Middleton, now Her Royal Highness The Duchess of Cambridge, was born in Berkshire and attended Marlborough College.
 The Duchess studied at the British Institute in Florence before enrolling at the University of St Andrews in Fife to study History of Art.
 She married His Royal Highness Prince William at Westminster Abbey on 29 April 2011.
 In January 2012, St James’s Palace announced The Duchess’s patronage of five charities, one of which is the National Portrait Gallery.
 Her first solo public engagement was the opening of the Lucian Freud Portraits exhibition and Her Royal Highness has shown a keen interest in portraiture and photography in particular.